lars-frogner/Backstaff/README.md

 If you want to work with [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) files, the `netCDF-C` library must be available to link with.
 Installation instructions can be found [here](https://docs.unidata.ucar.edu/nug/current/getting_and_building_netcdf.html).

 Similarly, support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format requires the `HDF5` library, which can be obtained [here](https://www.hdfgroup.org/downloads/hdf5/).

+Spectral line synthesis through the `snapshot-synthesize` subcommand requires that the [CHIANTI database](https://www.chiantidatabase.org/) is available on the system, and that its location is specified in the `XUVTOP` environment variable.
+An additional requirement is a Python installation with the packages `numpy`, `scipy`, `numba` and [`ChiantiPy`](https://github.com/chianti-atomic/ChiantiPy) available.

 ## Installing the command line program